lsst-sqre/sqr-055/index.rst

 As with the identifier enroller plugin, this Lsst01Enroller plugin is installed as a wedge.
 It has no configuration options.

+Currently, this flow does not mark the user's chosen name as primary, and thus does not change the name under which they're shown in COmanage screens such as :guilabel:`My Population`.
+This only affects COmanage, not the information that's exported to LDAP and thus is used by the Science Platform.
+We have requested an additional enrollment wedge that would automatically set the user's chosen name as their primary name.

 Username validation
 -------------------